Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-\paragraph{Data structures} In this section, we maintain three different types of data structures: one tree for storing every item~$j$ together with its size~$s_j$, its value~$v_j$, and its value class~$\ell_j$ sorted by non-decreasing time of arrival.
-We additionally store the knapsacks sorted in non-increasing capacity in one separate tree as well.
-For each value class~$V_\ell$, we additionally maintain one balanced binary tree for sorting the items with~$\ell_j = \ell$ in order of non-decreasing size.
+\paragraph*{Data structures} In this section, we maintain three different types of data structures.
+For storing every item~$j$ together with its size~$s_j$, its value~$v_j$, and the index of its value class~$\ell_j$, we maintain one balanced binary search tree where the items are sorted by non-decreasing time of arrival.
+For each value class~$V_\ell$, we maintain one balanced binary tree for sorting the items with~$\ell_j = \ell$ in order of non-decreasing size.
+We store the knapsacks sorted in non-increasing capacity in one balanced binary tree.